 Does this help clarify different asset classes and why professional investors often balance several different ones into their portfolios?
 Do any of these returns surprise you?

 If you’d like to chat about your current investments to see if you are invested appropriately for your risk tolerance, while optimizing returns for your goals, let’s talk.
-You can see how to reach me from our contact page or you can schedule a free 15-minute call here.
+You can see how to reach me from our contact page or you can schedule a call here.